polterguy/polterguy.github.io/documentation/index.md

 * [Expressions, slots, and nodes](/tutorials/expressions-slots-nodes/) - Hyperlambda is *really* weird!
 * [Authentication internals](/tutorials/auth-internals/) - How to exchange the default authentication with for instance Windows authentication

-## Deploying

-This guide helps you to deploy Magic to for instance a VPS using Docker.

-* [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.

 ## Reference documentation core projects

 * [magic.node](/documentation/magic.node/) - Explains nodes, Hyperlambda and Expressions